SovereignCloudStack/standards/Standards/scs-xxxx-v1-choice-of-identity.md

 ...is required.

-Given that cloud services ("resource API's") need to consume/verify such "Verifiable Identity Document" and implementing distinct authentication mechanisms for human users as well as for machines would make things more complex, this choice also most likely affects how human users authenticate themselves.
+**Important**: Given that cloud services ("resource API's") need to consume/verify such "Verifiable Identity Document" and implementing multiple, distinct authentication mechanisms for human users as well as for machines would make things more complex, this choice also most likely affects how human users (and their user agents) authenticate themselves to cloud services.

 # Motivation